In the Amazon, Brazilian ecologists try new approach against deforestation and poverty

 “This is something that doesn’t exist here in the Amazon, it doesn’t exist anywhere in Brazil.
 If it works, which it will, it will attract a lot of people’s attention,” said resident José Alves de Morais, in an interview by the lake just behind the community.

-Morais already works as a lake keeper for the institute, watching for trespassers who might take fish or cut trees.
+Morais works as a lake keeper, watching for trespassers who might take fish or cut trees.
 His family hopes to take part in the institute’s management of pirarucu fishing, which awaits federal approval.

 On the scientific front, the institute has built a houseboat and a wooden house for as many as 20 researchers to spend seasons along the Juruá River.
 One is studying the uakari monkey.
 Others are looking at what makes social arrangements successful in the region.
 They created a program, Forest Scientists, to train local high school students in field collection, data systematization, and how to prepare reports.

 The initiative is led by Carlos Peres, an Amazon-born professor of tropical conservation ecology at the University of East Anglia, in the United Kingdom.
 In April this work, begun as an experiment, got some recognition from a Swiss nonprofit when he and three other scientists won the Frontiers Planet Prize, which comes with $1.1 million.
-The money will be reinvested in the project, which has already received support from National Geographic and Rolex Conservation Award.
+The money will be reinvested in the project, which has already received support from Synchronicity Earth, National Geographic and Rolex within Perpetual Planet Project.

 The winning study used data gathered during that 2016 trip.
 Co-authored by Campos-Silva and others, it found communities living inside protected areas enjoy better access to health care, education, electricity, and basic sanitation, plus a more stable income, than communities in undesignated areas.
 They found only 5% of adults inside protected areas aspire to move to a city, compared with 58% of adults in unprotected areas.